codeslayer-787/reading-notes/301/javascript-notes.md

 ## Call Stack

 A call stack keeps track of its place in a script that calls multiple functions.
 When a script calls a function, the interpreter adds it to the call stack and then starts carrying out the function.
-Functions that are claled by that function are added to the call stack further up and run where their calls are reached.
+Functions that are called by that function are added to the call stack further up and run where their calls are reached.
 When the current function is finished, the interpreter takes it off the stack and resumes execution where it left off in the last code listing.

-In Asynchronous JavaScript, we have a callback function, an event loop and a trask queue.
+In Asynchronous JavaScript, we have a callback function, an event loop and a task queue.
 The callback function is acted upon by the call stack during execution after the call back function has been pushed to the stack by the event loop.
 For example:

 ```javascript